SOOTSCAN™ MODEL OT21 OPTICAL TRANSMISSOMETER

-The SootScan™ Model OT21 Optical Transmissometer bench top analyzer is a simple and robust instrument which measures the Black Carbon content of an aerosol sample collected on a filter, either from ambient air or from source emissions.
+The SootScan™ Model OT21 Optical Transmissometer benchtop analyzer is a simple and robust instrument that measures the Black Carbon content of an aerosol sample collected on a filter, either from ambient air or from source emissions.

 Importantly, because Black Carbon is a non-volatile component of particulate matter, the analysis can be performed not only on freshly collected samples, but also on historically archived filters in order to detect long-term trends.

 The instrument contains a 2 wavelength light source: 880 nm providing the quantitative measurement of Black Carbon PM and a 370 nm for qualitative assessment of certain aromatic organic compounds, often described as ‘Brown Carbon’ and usually associated with biomass combustion emissions.

 This 2-wavelength data provides additional information which is important for determining:

 - source apportionment of ambient PM samples (i.e., wood smoke vs. diesel PM) or

 - the mechanical status of an internal combustion engine (i.e., black smoke = poor combustion efficiency, fuel system needs adjustment; blue smoke = mechanical wear, oil entering combustion chamber).